WhatsApp: WhatsApp Web

 WhatsApp was officially made available for PCs through a web client, under the name WhatsApp Web, released on January 21, 2015.
-WhatsApp Web is accessed through web.whatsapp.com and access is granted after the user scans their personal QR code through their mobile WhatsApp client.
+WhatsApp Web is accessed through web.WhatsApp.com and access is granted after the user scans their personal QR code through their mobile WhatsApp client.
 The desktop version was first only available to Android, BlackBerry, and Windows Phone users.
 Later on, it also added support for iOS, Nokia Series 40, and Nokia S60 (Symbian).

 Previously the WhatsApp user's handset had to be connected to the Internet for the browser application to function but as of an update in October 2021 (and integrated by default in WhatsApp as of April 2022) that is no longer the case.
 When this multi-device feature was first introduced to Android and iOS users, it could only show messages for the last three months on the Web version, because the Web version was syncing with the phone.
 Since the complete roll out of this feature, users cannot check old messages before this period on the Web version anymore.

 There are similar unofficial WhatsApp solutions for macOS, such as the open-source ChitChat, previously known as WhatsMac.

 Windows and Mac

 On May 10, 2016, the messenger was introduced for both Microsoft Windows and macOS operating systems.
 Support for video and voice calls from desktop clients was later added.
 Similar to the WhatsApp Web format, the app, which synchronises with a user's mobile device, is available for download on the website.
 It supported operating systems Windows 8 and OS X 10.10 and higher.

 In 2023, WhatsApp replaced the Electron-based apps with native versions for their respective platforms.
 The Windows version is based on UWP while the Mac version is a port of the iOS version using Catalyst technology.

 In July 2025, WhatsApp stopped developing the Windows UWP-based app due to poor support and deprecation of the UWP framework by Microsoft.
 WhatsApp for Windows transitioned over to the Microsoft Edge WebView2 framework, marking a return to utilising a web-based framework (just like Electron previously) instead of a native framework.
+The WebView2-based app has been criticised for its sluggish performance, high RAM usage, and requirement to keep the app running in the background to receive push notifications, compared to the previous native version.